How to Make a Location-Based App?

 Geolocation apps are firmly entrenched in the top 10 list of recent years, and today the trend still remains one of the leading.
 The geolocation expands the capabilities of mobile apps improving your interaction with a client.
 Moreover, the feature serves as a source of new ideas for developers and marketers.
 The high popularity of niche applications, such as Uber, confirms this fact.

-If you’re planning to develop a mobile application with geolocation feature, this article is meant for you.
-We are ready to disassemble all the nuances of this difficult process and explain how to create a location-based app.
+If you’re planning to develop a mobile application with the geolocation feature, our article is meant for you.
+We are ready to disassemble all the nuances of such a difficult process and explain how to create a location-based app.
 Also, you’ll know what budget one should prepare.
 So, start reading!

-First, we define the basic functions of geolocation:
+First, we define the basic functions of geolocation app development: